Rust-Simply/idiomatic-rust-in-simple-steps/src/language-basics/functions.md

 In the above example, we moved ownership of the data stored in the variable `yuki` into the parameter `name` in the function `create_greeting`.
 This means after the function the variable `yuki` can no longer be used.

-Because the `format!` macro does not take ownership of the data in `name`, so we could return both the message _and_ the original `String` data using a tuple.
+Because the `format!` macro does not take ownership of the data in `name`, we could return both the message _and_ the original `String` data using a tuple.

 ```rust